-The finalists for the 2016 award represented the very best achievements in letters by Georgia writers over the course of the preceding two years, reflecting the prize’s celebration of the Southern voice in all its intricacies and incarnations.
+Aliu was announced as the winner on Thursday, May 28, 2020, during a virtual award ceremony.
+The finalists for the 2020 award represented the very best achievements in letters by Georgia writers over the course of the preceding two years, reflecting the prize’s celebration of the Southern voice in all its intricacies and incarnations.

-- An Isolated Incident by Soniah Kamal
+Unmarriageable by Soniah Kamal

 Fire Sermon by Jamie Quatro

 With a legacy of more than a quarter century, the Townsend Prize for Fiction is the state of Georgia’s oldest and most prestigious literary award.
 Read more about the 2020 Prize Judges and about Jim Townsend.